Android-s14/RecyclerViewElementary/README.md

 ## How to use
 1. Add rve.aar file to your project dependencies.
 You may need to use this method to reference an .aar file http://geekgarage.dad3zero.net/local-aar-android-library/
+2. Add RecyclerView and CardView dependencies to your project:

+    ```
+     compile 'com.android.support:cardview-v7:21.0.0'
+     compile 'com.android.support:recyclerview-v7:21.0.0'
+    ```
-2. Implement `DataModel` interface to describe your data structure.
+3. Implement `DataModel` interface to describe your data structure.
-3. Build your RecyclerView:
+4. Build your RecyclerView:

     ```java
     List<DataModel> data = getData(); //your data
     RecyclerView view = new RecyclerViewBuilder(this).setData(data).build();
     ```

-4. Add RecyclerView to your layout.
+5. Add RecyclerView to your layout.

 You can find an example of usage in the `sample` module.